I’VE LATELY HAD this desire to spend money—not on big-ticket items like a car, boat or expensive watch, but on just about everything else.

 On his deathbed, one of the last things my father said was, “Honey, spend the money.”
 He was talking to my mother—but I think I’ll also follow his advice.

 Dennis Friedman retired at age 58 from Boeing Aerospace Company.
 He enjoys reading and writing about personal finance.
-His previous blogs include Time to Reflect, Be Like Neil Young and First Impressions.
+His previous articles include Time to Reflect, Be Like Neil Young and First Impressions.
 Follow Dennis on Twitter @dmfrie.